mikecinnamon/MLearning/[ML-14] Clothing store marketing promotion.md

 ## Introduction

-A clothing store chain in Boston is designing its marketing campaign, wishing to predict which customers will respond to a **direct mail promotion**.
-The promotion will be based on the existing customers database, which contains information on 14,857 customers.
+A clothing store chain in Boston is planning a marketing campaign, based on a **direct mail promotion**.
+The promotion will use the existing customer database, which contains information on 14,857 customers.
 The database, built from a direct mail campaign conducted past year, integrates a collection of fields related to **consumption habits**.
 There is detailed information on the franchises visited, the money spent, the products purchased, the margin left, and the participation on sales and promotions.
-In the database, the proportion of respondents to the previous campaign is about a 17%.
+In the database, the proportion of respondents to the previous campaign is about 17%.

-The campaign designers consider the prediction model from a business perspective: not all the wrong predictions are equally bad, nor all the right predictions equally good.
-Their **cost/benefit analysis** is based on the following two points:
+The campaign manager would like to have a model for predicting which customers would respond to the promotion, so that a target sample could be extracted, getting more focus.
+To help herself in the selection of the adequate predictive model, she develops a **cost/benefit analysis** based on the following two points:

 * The cost of mailing is estimated at $5.00 per promotion unit.

-* To estimate the average benefit for the customer that responds to the campaign, they calculate the average spent per visit by the customers in the database, $122.44.
-Since the average gross margin percentage is about 50%, and usually one half of it can be taken as net profit, they set the net profit per respondent at $30.61.
+* To estimate the average benefit for the customer that responds to the campaign, she calculates the average spent per visit by the customers in the database, $122.44.
+Since the average gross margin percentage is about 50%, and usually one half of it can be taken as net profit, she sets the net profit per respondent at $30.61.

 ## The data set